riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 information for any engineer or manager involved with the design of a RISC-V core or using a RISC-V core on their SoC.

-**Audience:** is any engineer involved with the design or verification of a RISC-V core, or any end user of a core on an SoC.
+**Audience:** any engineer involved with the design or verification of a RISC-V core, or any end user of a core on an SoC.

 **Requirements:** None.
 The tutorial will consist of presentations and